 Luz

-I visited Luz at her home one weekday evening.
-Before setting up my camera, we discussed our lives, interests, life after the pandemic, and the Dublin Riots that occurred two months earlier.
-We also highlighted the importance of such discussions in promoting the inclusion and voices of migrants, minorities, and vulnerable individuals.
+Before setting up my camera, we spoke about our lives, shared interests, life after the pandemic, and the Dublin riots that had taken place two months earlier.
+In conversation, we reflected on the importance of creating space for dialogue that includes migrants, minorities, and vulnerable communities, and how such exchanges can help amplify underrepresented voices.

-“There are funds for community groups, but they don't always reach the small groups.
-It feels to me that the ones with larger infrastructures end up always accessing what should be granted to the community initiatives that are actually doing the groundwork, but sometimes don't meet bureaucratic criteria.
+“There are funds for community groups, but they don’t always reach the small groups.
+It feels to me that the ones with larger infrastructures end up always accessing what should be granted to the community initiatives that are actually doing the groundwork, but sometimes don’t meet bureaucratic criteria.
 So it seems like the deal remains; it almost feels like a rigged game, as harsh as it may sound.
-I think that organisations like ours, which are community initiatives, could perhaps develop better and work more if these funds were better distributed and targeted.”
-Said Luz.
+I think that organisations like ours, which are community initiatives, could perhaps develop better and work more if these funds were better distributed and targeted,” said Luz.

 “My suggestion is to have a community liaison within public bodies like the city hall, so that community groups like ours can have a voice and participate more actively,” Luz said.